 Travel.State.Gov > Intercountry Adoption > Country Information > Central African Republic Intercountry Adoption Information

-Do not travel to Central African Republic (CAR) due to crime and civil unrest.
+Do not travel to Central African Republic (CAR) due to crime, civil unrest, and kidnapping.

 Violent crime, such as armed robbery, aggravated battery, and homicide, is common.